Henry M. McCullough: Career

 McCullough was a Republican.
 In 1901, McCullough was elected to the Maryland Senate, serving from 1902 to 1906.
 He served as a Maryland elector in the 1896 United States presidential election.

 Personal life

-McCullough married Carrie G. Brady of Chesapeake City, Maryland, on February 25, 1896.
+McCullough married Carrie G. Brady, daughter of H. H. Brady, of Chesapeake City, Maryland, on February 25, 1896.
 McCullough was a Presbyterian.

-McCullough died on February 27, 1930, at his home in Elkton.
+McCullough died on February 20, 1930, at his home in Elkton.
 He was buried at Bethel Cemetery in Chesapeake City.